This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

 People with cerebral palsy may be at risk for malnutrition or being undernourished.
 This is because the neurological condition may affect the muscles and movements involved in chewing, swallowing, and eating independently.
 These children may also have gastrointestinal complications that affect what they can eat and how they absorb nutrients.

 Dysphagia – Oral Motor Dysfunction

-One of the main reasons that a child with cerebral palsy is at risk of developing a nutritional problem is because of having dysphagia as a complication of the condition.
-Also known as oral-motor dysfunction, dysphagia refers to an inability to swallow normally.
+One of the main reasons that a child with cerebral palsy is at risk of developing a nutritional problem is because of dysphagia, or difficulty swallowing.
 Not only does this make eating difficult, it also makes breathing difficult and may increase the risk of choking.
 Dysphagia is most common in children with moderate to severe cerebral palsy.

 Other Causes of Malnutrition